mattyoung101/slingshot/README.md

 If Verilator syntax checking is not working, please make sure Verilator is installed and is in your
 $PATH.
 The log file will also contain the exact cause of why the Verilator didn't work.

-If there are errors about missing includes or not being able to find certainn files, please make sure you have read [docs/config.md](docs/config.md) and created your `.slingshot.yaml` file.
+If there are errors about missing includes or not being able to find certain files, please make sure you have read [docs/config.md](docs/config.md) and created your `.slingshot.yaml` file.
 Then, read the log to make sure that Slingshot has the correct root directory.
 The best way to ensure this is invoking Neovim by typing `nvim .` in the project's root directory - don't edit individual files.